Editor’s Note: This article originally published Jan. 1, 2022. Some information may no longer be up to date.

 What’s a travel rewards cardholder to do when all those accumulated rewards are just gathering dust during a global pandemic?
 How is a travel rewards power earner going to grow that rewards bank when they haven’t stepped foot on a plane in 12 months?
 And, most importantly (at least to the banks), what’s to keep a long-time customer paying their annual fee and keeping their card when all the perks and rewards are travel-geared?

-The answer is you blur the lines between rewards cards by finding ways to make traditionally popular travel rewards cards attractive in a "travel is weird right now" world.
-We saw Chase do this with the Pay Yourself Back program and even saw the The Platinum Card® from American Express rebrand itself as a lifestyle card complete with plenty of close-to-home perks.
+The answer is you blur the lines between rewards cards by finding ways to make traditionally popular travel rewards cards attractive in a “travel is weird right now” world.
+We saw Chase do this with the Pay Yourself Back program and even saw the CardNamediscontinued rebrand itself as a lifestyle card complete with plenty of close-to-home perks.
+American Express is a CardRatings advertiser.

 For now, travel is still a bit of an unknown.
 You may plan a trip only to have that country shut down its borders due to a new COVID-19 variant emerging.
 If you’re going to have a travel rewards card in your wallet – particularly one that charges a high annual fee that, in normal times, is easy to offset with all the travel perks – you’re going to want to know that the card is still worth it even if the most exotic trip you’ve taken lately is to the next town over to finally see your cousins.